microsoft/vcpkg-docs/vcpkg/produce/export-compiled-dependencies.md

 ---
 title: "Tutorial: Export compiled dependencies"
-description: In this tutorial we show you how to export compiled dependencies to be consumed by another project.
+description: In this tutorial we show you how to export compiled dependencies to be consumed by another project offline or on another machine.
 author: JavierMatosD
 ms.author: Javiermat
 ms.date: 01/10/2024